Baduanjin vs Qigong: What's The Difference?

 - Baduanjin is one specific set within that world

 If you remember that one line, most of the confusion disappears.
+But once you understand why the difference exists, the two concepts become genuinely useful rather than just trivia.

 What Qigong Means